Facebook Identity Provider | Login with Facebook

 The Facebook App Secret found in your Facebook application settings in the

 The text to be displayed in the button on the login form.
 This value is defaulted to

 This optional field defines the fields you’re requesting from the user during login.
-See the Facebook login documentation for further information.
+See the Facebook Graph API documentation for further information.

-If this field is omitted it will be defaulted to
+If this field is omitted it will default to

 You may want to request additional fields such as name and birthday.
 Here is an example to request multiple fields:

 - Login Method Optional

 User interaction behavior after clicking on the IdP button (

 Login with Facebook, for instance).